zer0bin-dev/zer0bin/CONTRIBUTING.md

 - Follow the repository structure
 - Commit messages must be descriptive and concise
 - Your code must be formatted with the respective formatter
-    - The frontend must use `prettier` using our config
+    - The frontend must use our `prettier` config
     - The backend must use `rustfmt`
-- The frontend must work with `npm`
+- The frontend must be installed and compiled with `yarn` and `parcel`
 - Additional frontend packages must not be considered bloated